UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

    len(proteins)
    ```
    Running this notebook cell confirms that the editable install updates immediately.
 3. Copy the ✅ test for `read_fasta` into `tests/test_file_handling.py`, rename the function name by adding a "test_" prefix to "test_read_fasta".
-Following the `test_*` naming convetion for test functions is important as it allows the testing tool `pytest` to find the correct functions to test.
+Following the `test_*` naming convention for test functions is important as it allows the testing tool `pytest` to find the correct functions to test.

 4. Run the test workflow from your repository root:
    ```bash